robseaman/rnwsstarter/README.md

    cp -r rnwsstarter mymono/packages/myrnproject
    ```

-   Be sure you have no hypens (`-`), in the name.
+   Be sure you have no hypens in the name.
 This is a React Native limitation that you can work around with some searching and replacing later but these steps assume a React Native compatible name.

 1. Open `myrnproject` (your whole mono repo is fine too) in your code editor and do a global replace of `rnwsstarter` with `myrnproject`.

-1. Make sure all packages in your mono repo are using the same version of react as this repo. i.e. All of your `package.json` files that use `react` need to use `16.11.0`:
+1. Make sure all packages in your mono repo are using the same version of react as this repo. i.e. All of your `package.json` files that use `react` use `16.11.0`:

    ```json
    "react": "16.11.0",